 I stayed at the Moeraki Boulders Motel:

 It was clean and spacious.
 The owners are really nice.
 Not modern but conveniently located.
 See my photos below.
 Check out price and availability

 I normally love viewing landscapes from a higher point of view.
 So I always look for them.

-However I must admit that at the Moeraki boulder beach, views are better from the ground.
+However I must admit that at the Moeraki Boulders beach, views are better from the ground.

 There are 3 main viewpoints: